rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-es/README.md

 ### 6. Submit your application
  - Go to Processing tab
  - Click on Add Application
  - Provide a valid name for your application and save it.
-In this example the name is `streamly-kafka-cassandra-logstash`.
+In this example the name is `streamly-kafka-cassandra-logstash-es`.
- - Upload  `logstash.conf`,`spark.properties` and `streamly-kafka-cassandra-logstash-0.0.1.jar` files
+ - Upload  `logstash.conf`,`spark.properties` and `streamly-kafka-cassandra-logstash-es-0.0.1.jar` files
  - Click on the Start icon

 ![streamly-kafka-cassanda-logstash][streamly-kafka-cassanda-logstash]